 Managing custom domain names in your Azure Active Directory

-A domain name is an important part of the identifier for many directory resources: it's part of a user name or email address for a user, part of the address for a group, and is sometimes part of the app ID URI for an application.
-A resource in Azure Active Directory (Azure AD) can include a domain name that's owned by the directory that contains the resource.
+A domain name is an important part of the identifier for many Azure Active Directory (Azure AD) resources: it's part of a user name or email address for a user, part of the address for a group, and is sometimes part of the app ID URI for an application.
+A resource in Azure AD can include a domain name that's owned by the organization that contains the resource.
 Only a Global Administrator can manage domains in Azure AD.

-Set the primary domain name for your Azure AD directory
+Set the primary domain name for your Azure AD organization

-Sign in to the Azure portal with an account that's a Global Administrator for the directory.
+Sign in to the Azure portal with an account that's a Global Administrator for the organization.

 Select Azure Active Directory.